Phenomenal Woman

 The need for my care.

-1. Metaphor: The entire poem can be viewed as an extended metaphor, comparing the speaker to a force of nature—powerful, captivating, and irresistible.
+1. Extended Metaphor: The entire poem functions as an extended metaphor, comparing the speaker to a force of nature or an irresistible phenomenon.
+Her presence and allure are not merely physical attributes but a powerful, almost mystical, essence.

-6. Free Verse: While the poem has a noticeable rhythm, it does not adhere to a strict rhyme scheme or metrical pattern, allowing for a natural and conversational tone.
+7. Free Verse: While the poem possesses a strong, consistent rhythm, it does not adhere to a strict rhyme scheme or metrical pattern.
+This free verse structure allows for a natural, conversational, and authentic tone, mirroring the speaker’s unconstrained confidence.

 Just why my head’s not bowed.